 If you want to store your own water be sure to use food-grade, opaque BPA free plastic containers.
 Lesser plastics can leak nasty chemicals into your water, and translucent containers allow light in, feeding bacteria.
 If you’ve ever left an aquarium in sunlight, you’ll know that I’m serious on the light thing.
 Yuck.

-If storing large quantities of water (for schools, businesses, or those who aren’t willing to give up baths in an emergency) consider a purpose-built container like a SuperTanker.
+If storing large quantities of water (for schools, businesses, or those who aren’t willing to give up baths in an emergency) consider a purpose-built container.
 If storing your own water remember to add a stabilizer (like Copper Silver Ion Formula) to keep water fresh for when you need it.
 For more purification options see the next section.

 Making Wild Water Safe